Avocados do not ripen on the tree. They only soften once they have fallen or been picked.

 The mild, almost creamy flavor of avocado means the fruit lends itself to desserts just as well as savory dishes.
-Although previously unheard of in North America or Europe, avocado desserts are becoming popular, especially as an ice cream or icing flavor, a fruit salad ingredient, and even as a pie filling for this reason.
-Avocado may also be a good dessert alternative to chocolate or cream for weight-loss; its fiber content creates a feeling of prolonged satiety, and studies have shown avocado to have a healthy energy density that could assist with weight loss when the fruit is consumed on a regular basis.
+Although previously unheard of in North America or Europe, avocado desserts are becoming popular, especially as an ice cream or icing flavor, a fruit salad ingredient, and even as a pie filling.
+Avocado may also be a good dessert alternative to chocolate or cream for weight-loss; its fiber content creates a feeling of prolonged satiety, and studies have found avocado to have a healthy energy density that could assist with weight loss when the fruit is consumed on a regular basis.

 5. Hair treatment

 Avocado oil is taken from the pulp of the fruit, and it is more penetrating than many commercial oils.
-Its high content in vitamins and antioxidants makes avocado a very hydrating fruit, and can have a rejuvenating effect when applied as a treatment to dry, damaged hair.
+Its high content in vitamins and antioxidants makes avocado a very hydrating fruit, which may offer rejuvenating effects when applied as a treatment to dry, damaged hair.

-The high vitamin and mineral content of avocado, its versatility in terms of texture, its flavor, and its medicinal properties characterize the fruit as something of a super food.
+The high vitamin and mineral content of avocado, its versatility in terms of texture, its flavor, and its medicinal properties mark the fruit as a superfood.
 In order to choose ripe avocados, pick out the ones that yield to gentle pressure in your hands.
-Look for ways to increase your avocado use, whether this means topically on your skin and hair, or incorporating it into your diet, in sweet or savory form.
+Look for ways to increase your avocado use, whether this means on your skin and hair or into your diet.

 - United States Environmental Protection Agency, Healthy Hair Care and the Environment